Literaturverzeichnis

 Hillman, C.H.
 (2009b).
 Aerobic fitness and cognitive development: Event-related brain potential and task performance indices of executive control in preadolescent children.
 Developmental Psychology, 45, 114–129.

-[15] Stroth, S., Kubesch, S., Dieterle, K., Ruchsiw, M., Heim, R. & Kiefer, M. (2009).
+Stroth, S., Kubesch, S., Dieterle, K., Ruchsow, M., Heim, R. & Kiefer, M. (2009).
 Physical fitness, but not acute exercise modulates event-related potential indices for executive control in healthy adolescents.
 Brain Research, 269, 114–124.

-[16] Austermann, J. & Muzuna, D. J. (2014).
-TURNING ATTENTION TO ADHD.
-U.S. MEDICATION TRENDS for ATTENTION DEFICIT HYPERACTIVITY DISORDER.
+Austermann, J. & Muzuna, D. J. (2014).
+Turning Attention to ADHD.
+U.S. Medication Trends for Attention Deficit Hyperactivity Disorder.
 Express Scripts Report.

 Krause, K.-H., Dresel, S. & Krause, J. (2000).
 Neurobiologie der Aufmerksamkeitsdefizit-/ Hyperaktivitätsstörung.
 Psycho, 26, 199–208.